IlIllII/CLRS/README.md

 I will include a readme in each chapter's folder to provide details of how to use the code included therein.

 The chapters will include various programming langauges, both for my enjoyment and for learning purposes.
 Some algorithms and data structures are trivial in some languages.
 For instance, a list in python is redundant, while a list in C is interesting.
+We will prefer the interesting implementation.

 ## Things you will need